linaadamson/linaadamson/README.md

 -->

 # 💫 About Me:
-From courtroom drama to code elegance: A law grad turned software engineer, passionate about building applications that are beautiful, scalable, and efficient.
+From 'Habeas corpus' to 'Hello, world!': A law grad turned software engineer, passionate about building applications that are beautiful, scalable, and efficient.
 Crafting clean APIs and pixel-perfect UIs, one commit at a time.

 Always coding, occasionally sleeping, and constantly learning. https://linaadamson.me/